 I felt like giving up today.
 Again.

-This feeling probably comes from too much work (which leads to my neglect of the deeper places within.)
-Some of it is probably from outright assault from the enemy (we’ve been warned he exists to ‘steal and kill and destroy’ our lives.*) Some of it is probably rooted in the unfinished places within.
-And some of this is probably some self-pity.
+I’ve tried to analyze it.
+Sometimes it comes from too much work (I’ve seen it enough times and watched it drive my neglect of the deeper places within me.)
+Sometimes it’s from outright assault from the enemy (we’ve been warned he exists to ‘steal and kill and destroy’ our lives.*) I see where it has roots in unfinished places within me.
+And if I’m honest, sometimes it’s just plain old self-pity.
 But, however it comes, it feels real.
-A too familiar feeling.
-And here I am today — I feel like giving up.
-Not necessarily on life itself.
-Not on God.
-But on myself.
+Very real.
+And too familiar.
+So, here I am again today — I feel like giving up.
+I can’t draw an arrow to exactly what I’m giving up on.
+Maybe just myself.
 It just feels like nothing I do matters.

-This is painful, hard, and disorienting.
+This is painful.
+It’s hard.
+And it’s disorienting.
+I can’t think straight.
+Can’t think my way out of it.
 It hurts below the surface.
-The resignation and frustration feel more like a broken bone than a scraped knee.
+The resignation and frustration it brings with it feels more like a broken bone than a scraped knee.
 It lingers in a part of me that I can’t access, can’t overcome with simple ‘will-power’.
 I want to shake it off, but alone I can’t find the strength.

-So, I’m sitting here thinking and feeling and wondering where to turn with all this, and a picture of my grandson is coming to mind.
-He is 7 years old.
+So, here I am, sitting here thinking and feeling and wondering where to turn with all this, and a picture of my grandson is coming to mind.
+He is 7-years old.
 And last year he was learning to ride without training wheels on his bike.
 He just couldn’t get it.
 Couldn’t figure it out.
-Couldn’t master it. and he wanted to give up.
+Couldn’t master it.
+And he wanted to give up.

 But I knew that he could do it, if only he would give it more time.
 If only he would pause to ask questions.
 Observe what it looked like.
 Absorb in the presence of others who already knew how.
 And be patient in the growing process.